Representative engagements include:

 represented a hospital in a qui tam action brought under the FCA for alleged submission of fraudulent claims for services to Medicaid where the government declined to intervene.The court granted partial summary judgment to the hospital, and the relator voluntarily dismissed the case.

-represented a multi-state radiation oncology business with over 80 healthcare facilities and its principals in a qui tam action brought to recover over $12 million for alleged fraudulent billing to Medicare.
+represented a multi-state radiation oncology business with more than 80 health care facilities and its principals in a qui tam action brought to recover more than $12 million for alleged fraudulent billing to Medicare.
 The case was filed in the U.S. District Court for the District of Maryland and involved complex insurance coverage and settlement issues that were ultimately resolved by the United States Court of Appeals for the Fourth Circuit.

 represented 20 Pennsylvania counties through the County Commissioners Association in defending an FCA case for alleged fraud involving approximately $3 billion in Medicaid funds.
 The case was brought in the U.S. District Court for the Western District of Pennsylvania.
 Discovery revealed that the information alleged by the relator was already within the public domain.
 Pepper moved for summary judgment on this ground, and the relator voluntarily dismissed the case.